Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Capture.md

 ---

-## Cancel Using URI
+## Capture Using URI

-A cancel request is initiated by sending the `transactionId` in the URI and may contain the `amount` object based on the cancel type.
+A capture request is initiated by sending the `transactionId` in the URI and may contain the `amount` object based on the capture type.

 ### Request Variables